Ackee-Blockchain/reentrancy-examples/contracts/cross-chain-reentrancy/README.md

 - **Reentrancy Guard**: Use a reentrancyGuard to prevent reentrant calls.

-By implementing these prevention, cross-chain reentrancy attacks can be prevented, ensuring the security of the Vault.
+By implementing them, cross-chain reentrancy attacks can be prevented, ensuring the security of the Vault.

 ### Resources